pyranid/pyranid/README.md

       @Nonnull Integer parameterIndex,
       @Nonnull Object parameter
     ) throws SQLException {
-      // Convert Money to a string representation for binding
+      // Convert Money to a string representation for binding.
-      Money money = (Money) parameter;
+      // Don't need null checks - this method is only invoked when the value is non-null Money money = (Money) parameter;
-      String moneyAsString = money.format(Locale.forLanguageTag("pt-BR"));
+      String moneyAsString = money.stringValue();

       // Bind to the PreparedStatement
       preparedStatement.setString(parameterIndex, moneyAsString);